ThisIsTeddyBear/SPlayer-Next/README.md

 pnpm prettier --check .
 ```

 Builds target the current architecture; cross-compilation is not supported.
 The audio engine bundles FFmpeg through its Rust dependency, so no system FFmpeg installation is required.
 Linux native builds need PulseAudio development files for audio capture.
-See [contributing](https://splayer-next.imsyy.top/en/contributing) for more details.

 ## Acknowledgements

-SPlayer-Next builds on open-source work including [applemusic-like-lyrics](https://github.com/Steve-xmh/applemusic-like-lyrics) and [NeteaseCloudMusicApiEnhanced](https://github.com/neteasecloudmusicapienhanced/api-enhanced).
+SPlayer-Next builds on open-source work including [applemusic-like-lyrics](https://github.com/Steve-xmh/applemusic-like-lyrics).

 ## License and third-party services